-Your oral and general health is important to us, and we therefore offer all aspects of periodontal therapy to ensure you get the care you deserve.
+Your oral and general health is important to us, and we offer all aspects of periodontal therapy to ensure you get the care that is best suited to you.

-Periodontal disease may sound like an unfamiliar term, but the warning signs are only too common:
+Periodontal disease may be an unfamiliar term, but the warning signs are only too common:

 What are the causes of Periodontal Disease?

-Bacterial products from the plaque cause inflammation of the gums – the early stages of periodontal disease.
-If you are susceptible to periodontitis, bone loss may result.
+Bacterial products from the plaque contribute to inflammation of the gums, the early stages of periodontal disease.
+If you are susceptible or prone to periodontitis, then bone loss can occur and this can lead to loss of teeth.

 What can you do to prevent periodontal disease?

-The first and most important step is that you remove the plaque every day by regular brushing.
+The first and most important step is that you remove the plaque every day by regular brushing and flossing.
 You should also routinely visit your oral health professional, who is your partner in helping you manage your oral health.

 Your periodontist will help you to develop an effective tooth cleaning method, in addition to removing the hidden calculus from the tooth root.
 This is called debridement, (formerly known as scaling or root planing).
 This treatment is the fundamental part of any periodontal treatment.
 While in some cases it may take several appointments to complete, this may be all that is required.
 Occasionally periodontal surgery may be required.